jnylam/jnylam.github.io/_courses/ds/homework02.md

 __(c)__ In what way are vector clocks used to help achieve high-availability?

-__(d)__ Using notation similar to that given in Figure 3, describe an example in which the use of a truncation scheme leads to produces two versions of the data having an ancestor-descendant relationship, but whose version clocks do not reflect this relationship.
+__(d)__ Using notation similar to that given in Figure 3, describe an example in which the use of a truncation scheme produces two versions of the data having an ancestor-descendant relationship, but whose version clocks do not reflect this relationship.

 ### Problem 2